isaacpeel/solesonic-mcp-server/docs/dcr/dcr-plan.md

     - RFC 7591/7592: Provide DCR endpoints for client create/read/update/delete.

 - Constraints
-    - Cognito does not expose RFC 7591/7592 endpoints; a DCR facade will implement these endpoints and call Cognito Admin APIs.
+    - Cognito does not expose RFC 7591/7592 endpoints; this application will implement these endpoints and call Cognito Admin APIs.
     - Cognito does not natively honor RFC 8707’s resource parameter; the architecture enforces resource targeting using scopes and an optional Pre Token Generation Lambda that injects a “resource” claim.

 ---